A Zen Spirit, About Meditation

 The term wellness has changed over time, to encompass mind, body, and soul.
 With the original term focusing solely on the health of the mind and body.
 It now reaches beyond our physical self to enriching our lives through gratitude and positive actions.
 As you choose to enrich your lives through contentment, empathy, love, and kindness, you are also achieving wellness.

 Is wellness a state of mind or a state of body?
 Both,

 Can you have wellness if your body is ill?
 Yes, I am proof of that.
 I believe you find wellness through prayer, gratitude, love, diet, exercise, meditation, paying it forward, acts of kindness and selflessness.
-By living a life you are proud of you achieve “all inclusive” wellness.
+By living a life you are proud of you to will achieve “all inclusive” wellness.

 How do you define wellness?